gvwilson/sdxjs/src/doc-generator/index.md

 ### Deprecation warning {.exercise}

-Add a feature to the documentation generator to allow authors to mark functions and methods as <span g="deprecation">deprecation</span>
-(i.e., to indicate that while they still exist, they should not be used because they are being phased out).
+Add a feature to the documentation generator to allow authors to mark functions and methods as [% g deprecation %]deprecation[% /g %] (i.e., to indicate that while they still exist, they should not be used because they are being phased out).